 I read the “The Wife Drought” by Annabel Crabb when it came out.
 Like many women who read it, and indeed the author, I was envious of the advantages that one has when one has a partner who enables ones career by doing ‘wifely’ stuff.

 I say ‘I need a wife’ as I understand the advantages and ‘potent economic empowerment’ that having a stay at home spouse entails.

-The “Women in Workplace” report by Leanin.org & McKinsey was released recently.
+“Women in Workplace” is a report published by Leanin.org & McKinsey.
 Whilst it is based on corporate American studies, the trends and troubles are the same, if not worse in Australia.
-The report tells us that what is “normal” is that women are failing to receive their first critical promotion, fall behind at every step and as a result, the higher you look in any company, the less women you will see.
+The report tells us that what is ‘normal’ is that women are failing to receive their first critical promotion, fall behind at every step thereafter and as a result, the higher you look in any company, the less women you will see.
 Often this is because they are juggling the 3 C’s and perceive (or are perceived) that leadership will be too demanding for someone who has to juggle both a career and a family.

 Australia needs to get unstuck from its 1950’s attitudes to women and work.

-What I can do though is share my experience, the wisdom I’ve gained from that experience and I use that to encourage women to lean in, be strategic and have conversations with intent.
+There is no point keeping this wisdom to myself.
+I share my experience, the wisdom I’ve gained from that experience and I use that to encourage women to be courageous, be authentic, be strategic and have conversations with intent.
 Conversations with intent are asking for what you really really want.
 Yes, it takes courage.
-It takes embracing vulnerability.
-It means you have to know what you really, really want.
+Yes, it takes embracing vulnerability.
+Yes, it means knowing what you really, really want.

 Your manager, peer, friend or partner is not a mind reader.

 The journey of a thousand miles begins with the first step.
 Your journey to get what you want starts with you.
-So, tell me what you want, what you really really really want!
+So, tell me … what do you want, what do you really really really want?